CentOS-Storage-SIG/ceph/README.md

 We have since then decided to re-build Ceph from the source RPMs provided [straight from upstream](http://download.ceph.com/rpm-mimic/el7/SRPMS/).

+Please note the following changes have been applied:
+- disabled python3 (no dependency on epel for cbs.centos.org therfore no python34 available)

 The spec file is kept here and versioned for reference purposes.